ronakupadhyaya/SQL/day1/Migration.md

 ## Overview

 Consider the following circumstance.
 You are working on a project that requires a database and you decide to collaborate with a partner.
-You have both already created databases and populated them with tables and data, but now need to merge the two databases into one.
-Moving the schema and data from one database to the other is known as **database or schema migration**.
-Another example might be if two businesses merge (or one acquires another) and there is a need to merge the corporate databases.
+Your partner creates a new column and writes code to use it.
+After you get your partners code, your application breaks because your database doesn't contain the new column yet.

+**Database or schema migrations** allow you to share table and database definitions when working on SQL applications on a team.
+We save our SQL schema into git and use special migration commands to apply those those definitions to our local database.

 ## Note on primary keys and the serial data type